Skip to main content

 Use our customizable social media policy template to get started.

 Make sure to update your social media policy periodically, preferably every year.
 Social media evolves very rapidly, and you’ve gotta stay with the times.

-Do you want employees to post TikTok videos, or stick to LinkedIn?
+Do you want employees to post TikTok videos or stick to LinkedIn?
+Let them know!

 Get Leadership Involved

-Plus they know your company inside out!
-They know your business goals and values, and why visibility is important.
+Plus, they know your company inside out!
+They know your business goals and values and why visibility is important.

 Spread the Word With Internal Comms